In this Article

 2. Use nutritional supplements.

-Essential fatty acids play an important role in regulating hormones, increasing the blood circulation to the uterus, increasing the quantity of cervical mucus and so on.
-If your daily diet isn’t rich in essential acids such as omega-3, 6 and 9, then it’s time for you to include nutritional supplements such as evening primrose oil, Borage seed oil, and L-arginine to your diet.
+Essential fatty acids play an important role in regulating hormones, increasing the blood circulation to the uterus, increasing the quantity of the cervical mucus and so on.
+If your daily diet isn’t rich in essential acids such as omega 3, 6 and 9, then it’s time for you to include nutritional supplements such as evening primrose oil, Borage seed oil, and L-arginine to your diet.